 While the milk is warming up and getting ready to boil, in a small bowl, add two tablespoons of water.
 To this bowl, add one teaspoon of saffron.
-Let it sit for a couple of mins and you will see the saffron start to soften and the water turn a beautiful golden yellow in front of your eyes.
+Let it sit for a couple of mins and you will see the saffron start to soften and the water turns a beautiful golden yellow in front of your eyes.
 Saffron has an amazing flavor and I never make my creamy Indian rice pudding without it.

 Add this saffron mix to the pot with the milk and rice.
 At the same time, add the seeds from five green cardamom pods and 1/2 cup sugar.
 I usually grind the seeds in a mortar and pestle, but you can put them in whole.
 My kids don’t like the taste of the whole seeds, so I grind them a bit.

 Once the milk boils, turn the heat down to a low and let the magic begin.
-It has to cook for about 2 hours on a low heat and you have to continue to stir every few mins.
+It has to cook for about 2 hours on low heat and you have to continue to stir every few mins.
 Rice pudding takes patience to make, but the end result is so worth it.